BananaChristian/BananaChristian/README.md

 ---

-📬 Reach me for:
+Reach me for:
-- Collaborating on embedded or low-level projects
+- Collaborating and learning together as we build low-level projects
 - Sharing ideas around compilers, game engines, or clean app design
-- Or just nerding out on C++, hardware, and systems thinking
+- Or just nerding out on C++ and systems thinking